Ping-ding meals for one, scorched at the edges but still frozen in the middle…

 When it comes to buying a new microwave it helps to know exactly what you want from it.
 You could save yourself some money by not buying a model that has features you won’t use.

-So here is a quick rundown of some of the main features you might want to consider (hover over the hot spots for more information);
+So here is a quick rundown of some of the main features you might want to consider:

 Most microwave doors open in the normal way.
 Some though, pull downwards like a conventional oven.
 This makes for a handy place to rest hot dishes.